veroanalytic/66-days-of-data/log.md

 - ** placeholder until I resume my studies. maybe after work
   - Studying has continued after dinner, where I learned that when using copy() and deepcopy() functions, you are creating an actual duplicate copy of a mutable value like a list; you are not just copying the reference of the list.
 Meaning the variable holding the original list, and the variable holding the copied list are independent of each other
   - Followed the code to create a 'Conway's Game of  Life' short program.
 Honestly it's over my head right now, but I'll have this saved away to refer to if needed.

 **Thoughts:**
 Unexpectedly woke up at 6 am, but instead of trying to force myself to go back to sleep, I decided to get up and have an early start to my studies.

 This has been a goal for myself for a while to be able to wake up early and code/study before work.
 Here's hoping I can do this consistently and make it a habit.

+**Thoughts: Late night**
+I may make the decision to jump around in the chapters for Automating the Boring Stuff with Python.
+Conceptually, there's a lot of information, but pertaining to what I want to accomplish at my job, I don't think I need all of the details that are being depicted in some of the chapters.

+I may start hopping around more towards chapters relating to actual automation, and then retroactively go back at chapters to understand any concepts.
+I think this will help it stick better.

 **Link to work:**